eternaldensity/Sandcastle-Builder/README.md

 - Fixed 3 boosts where I defined descriptions twice, instead of description and stats
 - Moved redundancy to a new file
 - Noticed that 'strict' wasn't on in my data.js and then discovered the base64 unencode function needed a tiny syntax change :P
+- Added redundant information to the index
+- Buttons at the top are bigger, and moved Molpy Down and Coma into options
+- Sand Refinery downgrade button.
+Refunds 1 chip. (doesn't have detail about the effect on production but obviously it's the opposite of upgrade)

 ### 1.51
 - Tweaked some sentence generation, added some stuff, fixed some mustard